memoona-tahira/researchuppgift/README.md

 # researchuppgift
 ## ls
-ls command is used to list contentof the folder
+ls command is used to list content of the folder

 ## pwd
 present working directory